April 21, 2025

 Achieving the rank of yokozuna is the highest honor in sumo.
 It requires consistent elite performance, often including two consecutive tournament wins.
 The title comes with enormous expectations: a yokozuna must perform with dignity, uphold tradition, and retire voluntarily if their performance falters.
 The promotion process is overseen by the Yokozuna Deliberation Council and is as much about character and decorum as it is about wins.

-Hoshoryu, nephew of former yokozuna Asashoryu, has quickly risen through the ranks, earning his promotion in January 2025 after a dominant performance in the New Year tournament.
-Known for his agility, fighting spirit and emotional presence on the dohyo, Hoshoryu brings a dynamic energy to the top division.
+Onosato, has quickly risen through the ranks, earning his promotion in May 2025.
+He combines size, strength and balance, known for powerful oshizumo techniques, winning multiple-top division tournaments early in his career.
 His promotion has rekindled public excitement and brought new attention to the sport both in Japan and internationally.

 Other Contenders to Watch